glassnotes/CPEN-400Q/README.md

 * 12 - RSA, order finding, and Shor's algorithm
 * 13 - Introducing variational algorithms
 * 14 - Parameter-shift rules, and the variational quantum classifier
+* 15 - VQC model selection, and introducing the variational eigensolver

 ## Resources